 18And Jesus came up and spoke to them, saying, "All authority has been given to Me in heaven and on earth.
 19Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, 20teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age."

 2. Unconditional Election

-You don't need to wait and wonder if God will choose you for salvation salvations for everybody who believes and is baptized in Jesus' name, where did we get that idea?
+You don't need to wait and wonder if God will choose you for salvation.
+Salvation is available for everyone who believes and is baptized in Jesus' name.
+Where did we get that idea?